 We sat down on a rock and took in the view, entranced.

 I had seen mountains before in Austria, but this was something else.
 The wall of rock was so high, so abrupt, and the sky behind it so blue.

 We chatted in the afternoon sun and then suddenly, we both stopped and looked.

 We saw something which we couldn’t quite believe: there was a group of villagers, one following the other, coming down from the top of the wall of rock and ice, a wall one would have thought was only traversable for a mountain climber.

 In amazement we watched the villagers descending the wall, zig-zagging back and forth.

-Only when the villagers reached the base of the wall, did we realise that they had been following a thin trail.
+Only when the villagers reached the base of the wall, did we realise that they were following a thin trail.

 We were fascinated by that trail.

-Two days later we returned and began following the trail up to the mountain top.
-We didn’t know whether we would succeed.
+Two days later we returned and began following it up the mountain side.
+We didn’t know whether we would reach the top.
 It was a matter of just giving it a go.

-It was a long hard ascent, with constant zig zagging back and forth, but the trail was easy to find and obviously well used, and whilst the mountain side was very steep, it was not as sheer as it had looked from the forest.
+It was a long hard ascent, with constant zig zagging back and forth, but the trail was easy to find and obviously well used and whilst the mountain side was very steep, it was not as sheer as it had appeared seeing it from the forest.